Nuclear famine: Global famine due to regional nuclear conflict

 Other studies based on a Robock et al. style India-Pakistan war utilize a different agricultural model to predict effects on rice production in China.
 After taking into consideration the weather conditions and farming practices specific to different provinces, rice production was predicted to decline by an average of 21% for the first four years and by approximately 10% the following six years.
 While potential adaptive measures (such as increasing rice plantations in less affected provinces or fertilizer adjustments) could be implemented, these strategies come with their own limitations and consequences—including further environmental pollution.
 Chinese production of maize and wheat could also be affected.
 In particular, wheat production in the wake of such an incident could drop by more than 50% in the first year and decline by an average of 39% in the first 5 years.

 A new study developed to evaluate the impact of a famine due to a nuclear winter for the Nature Food Journal.
 They hypothesized severe effects on global food security and voiced concerns about various countries that already have issues with acquiring various supplies outside of food.
 This study was concerned about the possibility of a dust cloud caused by a nuclear exchange that would act like ones that have occurred on mars would cause issues for Earth.
 Their study had found that 5 Tg of soot and ash would be enough to cause a famine.
 The severe mass food shortage would be one that livestock and aquatic food production would not be able to compensate for.
 The extent of climate disruption of various methods of food production would take a heavy amount of lives on Earth.
-The study estimated a number of 5 billion lives are expected to be lost with the occurrence of a nuclear famine.
-The Earth's population had just reached 8 billion on November 15, 2022 World population.
+The study estimated 5 billion lives to be lost with the occurrence of a nuclear famine.
+For comparison, the Earth's population had just reached 8 billion on November 15, 2022.
 A nuclear famine would prove to be an apocalypse that many believe should be a concern when considering political and nuclear intrigue.